-Special Purpose Vehicle (SPV) is a separate legal entity which is mostly created by the company for a single, well-defined and specific lawful purpose.
-An SPV also acts as the bankruptcy remote for the main parent company.
+Special Purpose Vehicle (SPV) is a separate legal entity which is mostly created by the company for a single, well-defined and specific lawful purpose and also acts as the bankruptcy-remote for the main parent company.
 In case of bankruptcy of the company, the SPV can carry its obligations as the operations are restricted to the buying and financing of specific assets and projects.

 The terminology or importance of a special purpose vehicle came into much usage and popularity after the Enron debacle.

 By 2000, ENRON was known to create hundreds of SPVs and would transfer the quickly-earned money in the form of profit by the rising stock to them and receive cash in return.
 It had created these SPV’s mostly to hide these billions of dollars in debt, which resulted from failed projects and deals.

 In 2001, When the reality came into light and the debts were uncovered, the share price tumbled from $90 to lesser than $1 in just a few weeks; shareholders had to bear a loss of approximately $11 billion.

 On Dec 2, 2011, Enron had to shut its SPV’s and filed for Chapter 11 bankruptcy.

 Bear Sterns had created multiple SPV’s intending to raise securitized loan using the assets helped by the SPV’s.
 It continued to take significant exposure and eventually collapsed when it could not revive the company even after closing all the SPV’s.
 After this failed emergency rescue, Bear Sterns was finally sold to JP Morgan Chase in the year 2008.